DesignSafe Impact

 Measuring Data Usage

-Unique counts of Requests or Investigations tally distinct one-hour sessions during which a user interacts with a dataset.
-Accessing multiple files in a dataset within the same hour counts as a single session, which allows for a fair comparison between datasets with vastly different file counts.
+We use the aggregated metrics of Unique Requests and Unique Investigations for all published datasets to measure DesignSafe data usage.
+These metrics tally distinct one-hour sessions during which a user retrieves published data (Requests) or examines published data or metadata (Investigations).
+Accessing multiple files within the same hour counts as a single session, which allows for a fair comparison between datasets with vastly different file counts.
+These Make Data Count standards are considered the best metrics for assessing data reuse.

 Unique Investigations